French Onion Chicken Skillet Sauté

 Instructions

-1. Heat a large skillet over medium-high heat and add 4 tbsp. of olive oil.
-Add sliced onions and stir and cook for roughly 15 minutes, until onions are soft and translucent.
-While onions are cooking, pat chicken dry and season with salt, pepper, and thyme.
-Once the onions are done cooking, remove from the pan and set aside.
+1. Heat a large skillet over medium-high heat and add 4 tablespoons of olive oil.
+Add sliced onions and cook for roughly 15 minutes, stirring frequently until onions are soft and translucent.

-2. Add remaining two tbsp. of olive oil to pan.
-Place chicken in the pan and cook for 5 minutes on each side.
-Then remove the chicken from the pan and place on a plate and cover with aluminum foil.
+3. Add remaining 2 tablespoons of olive oil to the pan.
+Add chicken and cook 5 minutes on each side, then place on a plate and cover with aluminum foil.

-3. Return onions to pan and sprinkle with cornstarch and stir.
-Slowly pour in beef broth while whisking until fully incorporated and cornstarch is dissolved.
-Once the sauce is thickened, add chicken back to the pan and spoon sauce over chicken.
-Top each piece of chicken with one slice of Swiss and one slice of provolone.
-Reduce heat to medium low and cover the pan with a lid for 8-10 minutes until chicken is done and cheese is melted.
-Once done, spoon more sauce over chicken and garnish with fresh herbs.
+5. Top each piece of chicken with one slice of Swiss cheese and one slice of provolone.
+Reduce heat to medium low, cover the pan and let simmer for 8–10 minutes until the chicken is done and the cheese is melted.
+Spoon more sauce over chicken, garnish with fresh herbs and serve.

 Recipe courtesy of Rob Varner of Sheepshead Eats.